karimahamdan12/React-Assignment-Product-Catalog-App/README.md

 ## What Could Have Been Improved If I Had More Time

+### Adding a spinner

+if i had more time i will add a spinner for data loading to add a user feedback

 ### Add Pagination

 Currently, the project deals with only a few images, so performance isn’t an issue.